freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-talk-about-past-activities/66df6aad5cfef4692e2e2a5a.md

 ### --feedback--

-Consider the word that indicates a greater quantity or number.
+A word that indicates a greater quantity or number.

 ---